uhppoted/uhppoted-httpd/README.md

    OTP is a convenient alternative using something like e.g. Google Authenticator.
 Please note that is is less secure than using password-only access (of necessity, OTP secret keys are stored in plaintext on the server) so OTP should only be enabled if the server is secured.

+2. At login, `uhppoted-http` will automatically redirect to a _setup_ page to create an _admin_ user if one does not already exist (this supersedes the automatic creation of the default _admin_ user by _daemonize_).
+Although enabled by default, this behaviour can (and should) be disabled by setting the _httpd.security.no-setup_ config value to `true` in _uhppoted.conf_ once an _admin_ user has been created.

+3. The _admin_ role is configurable by setting the _httpd.security.admin.role_ value in _uhppoted.conf_ (it defaults to _admin_).
+   Changing the _admin_ role requires the _auth.json_ file to be updated with the new role.